Skip to content

 • As part of their Introduction to Creative Art Therapy II class, students lead art/movement creativity groups as a practicum experience.
 This helps students prepare for a more independent internship experience in their Fall semester.

 The art therapy program is approved by the American Art Therapy Association and the Dance/Movement Therapy program is approved by the American Dance Therapy Association.
-For those intending to work in New York State, all programs are registered with the New York State Department of Education and entitle graduates apply for New York State licensure.
+For those intending to work in New York State, all programs are registered with the New York State Department of Education and entitle graduates to apply for New York State licensure.
 For those living and working in states requiring Counseling licensure, Pratt provides the majority of coursework required for a counseling license and the department will assist all graduates with licensure application materials.

-Dance Therapy, Low Residency Format
+Dance/Movement Therapy, MS – Low Residency

-The cycle of classes is as follows: students are in class for 9 days in mid-March for their first year only, and then for 3 consecutive weeks (mid-June-mid-July) for three years in Brooklyn.
-Reading assignments are completed both before and after classes, and writing assignments are completed after the courses, giving students a chance to integrate class experience with readings and fieldwork/practicum/internship experience.
-Students do two years of fieldwork/internship (dance/movement therapy) from September through May following the first and second year of summer classes.
-Supervision is completed through weekly online contact, as well as an active online forum that keep low-residency students in touch with Pratt faculty and one another.
+The cycle of classes is as follows: in March, students take two 3-credit classes over 9 days; in June they take two 3-credit classes over 9 days of classes with a weekend break, followed by three weeks of classes which run Monday–Friday.
+Students generally complete reading assignments before classes and then complete papers and final assignments after classes are over, giving them a chance to integrate class experience with clinical training experience.
+Two years of clinical training are completed from September through May following the first and second year of summer classes.
+Supervision is completed provided through weekly online contact, as well as an active online forum that keeps low-residency students consistently in touch with Pratt faculty and one another.
+Housing is available on campus.
+The low-residency program is not considered full-time.
+Therefore, international students will be ineligible for F–1 visas.

-The cycle of classes is as follows: students are in class for 9 days in mid-March for their first year only, and for 3 consecutive weeks (mid-June-mid-July) for three years in Brooklyn.
-Reading assignments are completed both before and after classes, and writing assignments are completed after the courses, giving students a chance to integrate class experience with readings and fieldwork/practicum/internship experience.
-Two years of fieldwork/internship (art therapy) are done from September through May following the first and second year of summer classes.
-Supervision is completed through weekly online contact, as well as an active online forum that keep low-residency students in touch with Pratt faculty and one another.
+The cycle of classes is as follows: in March, students take two 3-credit classes over 9 days; in June they take two 3-credit classes over 9 days of classes with a weekend break, followed by three weeks of classes which run Monday–Friday.
+Students generally complete reading assignments before classes and then complete papers and final assignments after classes are over, giving them a chance to integrate class experience with clinical training experience.
+Two years of clinical training are completed from September through May following the first and second year of summer classes.
+Supervision is completed provided through weekly online contact, as well as an active online forum that keeps low-residency students consistently in touch with Pratt faculty and one another.
+Housing is available on campus.
+The low-residency program is not considered full-time.
+Therefore, international students will be ineligible for F–1 visas.